 The Atlantic swell can really get a sailor down.
 Every few minutes the boat shifts from left to right left to right left to right indefinitely.
 It’s annoying.
 For those that experience seasickness, it’s downright debilitating.
 In the ICW, however, there’s only a swell when a boat larger than you pass by.
 Sure, there were many boats passing us through our passage but the swell was only temporary!

-5. The atmosphere is electric.
+5. The atmosphere is electric on the Intracoastal Waterway.

 There’s always something happening.
 One bridge is opening and another is about to close.
 A superyacht is trying to pass.
 You’re trying to pass a slowpoke.
 A bunch of silly teenagers are jet-skiing within inches of your bow.
 A tiny motorboat is pulling a tuber.
 Bars are turning out loud live music.
 You run aground.
 It’s crazy.

 Interestingly, amongst all the mega yachts, mansions, and hubbubs in the Intracoastal Waterway, there’s a massive amount of birds, mangroves, natural areas, green areas, and sea life.
 If you get out of your cockpit and away from the constant chatter on the VHF, there are parts of the ICW that are actually quiet and peaceful.